Editor's choice: Carvana

 Audi has a few special programs available to servicemembers, diplomats, first-time buyers and more.
 Unfortunately, it doesn’t discuss the exact savings you might be eligible for, so you’ll have to visit your local Audi dealer to learn more.

-With luxury at the forefront of design, a new Audi comes with a hefty price tag — the cheapest models don’t dip below $41,500.
-This doesn’t mean that’s how much you’ll pay, though.
-Depending on where you live and your negotiation skills, you may be able to cut a chunk off of the manufacturer suggested retail price (MSRP).
+With luxury at the forefront of design, a new Audi comes with a hefty price tag.
+The cheapest models don’t dip below $30,000 — and the R8 has a base MSRP of $169,900.

 Yes, Audi offers a simple four-year, 50,000-mile limited warranty on its new vehicles.
 Your first scheduled maintenance — at 10,000 miles or 12 months — is also covered.
 Plus, you’ll have access to roadside assistance for four years as well.